VacFind/Documentation/Database/api.md

 ### stunnel
 Because [varnish doesnt support HTTPS](https://varnish-cache.org/docs/trunk/phk/ssl_again.html), we use stunnel as a HTTPS client to create secure requests out to Airtable's API when varnish needs to fetch records direct from airtable.

+## Monitoring

+The API has some basic monitoring set up to alert us if there is downtime.

 ## Hosting Costs